 Effective listening is a shared function.
 All parties involved must take part in shaping the end result to everyone’s satisfaction.

-Or worse, when these unknowing souls refuse to acknowledge the importance of listening, or use refusal to listen as a vindictive weapon.
+Of more disruptive significance, is when these unknowing souls refuse to acknowledge the importance of listening, or use refusal to listen as a vindictive weapon.

 A weapon’s only use is destructive.
 So true is it - as we sow, so shall we reap.